mahsa-lotfi92/trip-extraction/README.md

     source env_name/bin/activate

-4- Run:
+3- Run:

     pip install requirements.txt

+4- Create a file in root of project that contains waypoints data.

-3- To run the project, in the root of projects, call:
+5- To run the project, in the root of projects, call:

     python extract_trips.py file_name